MrMiner-org/TheMinerzCoin/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

     Binary:              /usr/bin/blackmored
-    Configuration file:  /etc/blackcoin/blackmore.conf
+    Configuration file:  /etc/theminerzcoin/theminerzcoin.conf
     Data directory:      /var/lib/blackmored
     PID file:            /var/run/blackmored/blackmored.pid (OpenRC and Upstart) or /run/blackmored/blackmored.pid (systemd)
     Lock file:           /var/lock/subsys/blackmored (CentOS)

-The PID directory (if applicable) and data directory should both be owned by the blackcoin user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the blackcoin user and group.
-Access to blackmore-cli and other blackmored rpc clients can then be controlled by group membership.
+The PID directory (if applicable) and data directory should both be owned by the theminerzcoin user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the theminerzcoin user and group.
+Access to theminerzcoin-cli and other blackmored rpc clients can then be controlled by group membership.

 NOTE: When using the systemd .service file, the creation of the aforementioned directories and the setting of their permissions is automatically handled by systemd.
-Directories are given a permission of 710, giving the blackcoin group access to files under it _if_ the files themselves give permission to the blackcoin group to do so.
+Directories are given a permission of 710, giving the theminerzcoin group access to files under it _if_ the files themselves give permission to the theminerzcoin group to do so.
 This does not allow for the listing of files under the directory.

-NOTE: It is not currently possible to override `datadir` in `/etc/blackcoin/blackmore.conf` with the current systemd, OpenRC, and Upstart init files out-of-the-box.
-This is because the command line options specified in the init files take precedence over the configurations in `/etc/blackcoin/blackmore.conf`.
+NOTE: It is not currently possible to override `datadir` in `/etc/theminerzcoin/theminerzcoin.conf` with the current systemd, OpenRC, and Upstart init files out-of-the-box.
+This is because the command line options specified in the init files take precedence over the configurations in `/etc/theminerzcoin/theminerzcoin.conf`.
 However, some init systems have their own configuration mechanisms that would allow for overriding the command line options specified in the init files (e.g. setting `BITCOIND_DATADIR` for OpenRC).